timm167/timm167/README.md

 ## 🧱 Working on

-- Pokemon Database Query App
+- Pokemon Database Query App with SQLlite
 - Clean code for React Quiz App
 - Optimising Killer Sudoku App Recursion
 - Adding new features to Reddit Client